-This guide will look at the basics of nonprofit cash management and investing and the necessary elements to start growing your giving through investing.
-We’ll address the following topics:
+Nonprofit investing is just as important (if not more so!) as the fundraising practice itself.
+And it doesn't have to be high risk, either.
+In this guide, we’ll walk through the basics of nonprofit cash management and investing and the necessary elements to start growing your giving strategically.
+We’ll cover the following topics:

 Nonprofit Investing FAQs